 We ask two questions: (1) What proportion of papers that rely on statistical inference make their data and code public?
 (2) What proportion of experimental studies were preregistered?
-We gather 93,931 published articles from the top 160 journals ranked by Clarivate’s Journal Citation Reports (2020) and use machine learning classifiers to identify either statistical inference or experimental papers.
+We gather 93,931 published articles from the top 160 journals ranked by Clarivate’s Journal Citation Reports (12) and use machine learning classifiers to identify either statistical inference or experimental papers.
 We identify which had open data and preregistration using public application programming interfaces (API), text analysis, and web scraping.

-In 2020, the percentage of statistical inference papers with open data in political science journals was approximately 34% and 23% for international relations.
-For all experiments published in 2020, about 11% could be matched to a corresponding preregistration document.
-Although we show that open science practices have been on an upward trajectory and that significant changes can be made in just a few years, we show that the reality is far from the “replicability utopia” touted by early attempts at quantifying open data rates (see Grossman and Pedahzur 2020, 1)].

 1.1 The state of open political science practices

 Since the onset of the replication crisis, how much of the literature dependent on data and statistical inference still relies solely on reader trust?
 Extant research on the prevalence of open data practices in political science paints a sobering picture.
-Stockemer, Koehler, and Lentz’s (2018) analysis of 145 quantitative studies published in three journals during 2015 found that only 55% provided original data and 56% provided code.
-An earlier analysis, conducted on 494 quantitative articles in six leading political science journals between 2013 and 2014, found that full replication materials (data and code) were available for only 58% of papers (Key 2016).
-In their effort to reproduce studies using instrumental variable strategies in three political science journals, Lal et al. (2021) found that of the 115 papers slated for analysis only 65 (or 56%) had all the files necessary for computational reproducibililty.
+Stockemer, Koehler, and Lentz’s (10) analysis of 145 quantitative studies published in three journals during 2015 found that only 55% provided original data and 56% provided code.
+An earlier analysis, conducted on 494 quantitative articles in six leading political science journals between 2013 and 2014, found that full computational reproducibility materials (data and code) were available for only 58% of papers (9)..

-The trend holds in other disciplines.
-A random sample of 250 psychology papers published between 2014 and 2017 estimated that 14% of papers shared research materials, 2% provided original data, and 1% shared their code (Hardwicke, Thibault, et al. 2021).
+Poor data availability affects many natural and social science disciplines (13,14).
+A random sample of 250 psychology papers published between 2014 and 2017 estimated that 14% of papers shared research materials, 2% provided original data, and 1% shared their code (15).
 Preregistration was rare (3%).
-Similarly, even once data is shared analytic reprodubility is not guaranteed (Hardwicke, Bohn, et al. 2021).
-In ecological research, while 79% of articles used original data, only 27% posted code and data, despite three quarters of ecology journals mandating or encouraging code sharing (Culina et al. 2020).
-In the Reproducibility Project: Cancer Biology, which investigated the replicability of pre-clinical cancer biology research, a major challenge faced by the team was accessing the data and code necessary to conduct a direct replication.
-Out of the 193 experiments targeted for replication, data from 68% of the experiments could not be obtained by the authors (Errington et al. 2021).
-This was a major factor that contributed to the team only replicating 50 of the 193 planned experiments.
+Similarly, even once data is shared, analytic reprodubility is not guaranteed (16).

-A tonic for many of these problems is straightforward: replication materials for all quantitative studies and preregistration for experiments.
-Replication materials and preregistration militates against questionable research practices (QRPs) that lead to false positives by constraining researcher degrees of freedom and ensuring that key decisions made in the analysis process are transparent to peers.
+A tonic for many of these problems is straightforward: computational reproducibility materials for all quantitative studies and preregistration for experiments.
+Reproducibility materials and preregistration militates against questionable research practices (QRPs) that lead to false positives by constraining researcher degrees of freedom and ensuring that key decisions made in the analysis process are transparent to peers.